-Table 6-2: Construction F Period Net Effects Assessment Criteria Construction Period Effects Mitigation and Monitoring Project co-proponents and/or its agent(s) will communicate with the implementing/review agencies of other projects such as TRCA and Metrolinx to ensure that the Gardiner East Project construction activities are coordinated with the other projects in the area.
+Table 6-2: Construction F Assessment Criteria Construction Period Effects Construction Period Effects Project co-proponents and/or its agent(s) will communicate with the implementing/review agencies of other projects such as TRCA and Metrolinx to ensure that the Gardiner East Project construction activities are coordinated with the other projects in the area.
 Refinement of the construction staging plan will be required to address coordination of simultaneous construction projects in the Study Area if timelines for the implementation of major projects coincide.
 In anticipation of the Gardner construction overlapping with the construction of other major projects in the area including the DMNP, the construction activities will be monitored and adjustments made to the Construction Staging Plan in the event of unanticipated effects occurring.
-Change in views and viewscapes • Construction activities will be visible through the project area.
-Some may feel that this is a negative effect despite the current vacant land/former industrial nature of the Study Area (Keating Channel Precinct). • No mitigation required.
+Net Effects Change in views and viewscapes Construction activities will be visible through the project area.
+Some may feel that this is a negative effect despite the current vacant land/former industrial nature of the Study Area (Keating Channel Precinct).
+No mitigation required.
+Minor temporary changes in views during the construction period.
 SOCIAL AND HEALTH Effects from contaminated soil disturbance Much of the project area contains soils that are contaminated (oil impregnated).
 The nature and extent of the contamination is to be confirmed in advance of or during detailed design.
 Potential for short-term truck traffic related nuisance effects in the local area from the transportation of contaminated soil off-site for disposal (noise and air emissions).
 Related truck traffic could result in additional traffic congestion in the local area.
 Contaminate soils and groundwater will be managed as per applicable MOECC requirements (Section 27 and Section 46 approvals under the Environmental Protection Act) and the contaminated soil disposed of off-site at a licensed disposal facility.
 Collected groundwater may require treatment prior to discharge.
-Project co-proponents and/or its agents will be required to develop a comprehensive materials and groundwater management plan including the Effects from contaminated groundwater Any underground works (e.g., new Gardiner/ramp footings, storm sewers) will likely be in the groundwater zone as groundwater in the Keating Channel Precinct area has been reported as being between groundwater management plan including the identification of intended haulage routes for the removal of materials and to submit the plan for approval.
-Haulage routes will be restricted to
+Project co-proponents and/or its agents will be required to develop a comprehensive materials and groundwater management plan including the With appropriate mitigation, no adverse effects from contaminated soil disturbances are expected.
+Effects from contaminated groundwater Any underground works (e.g., new Gardiner/ramp footings, storm sewers) will likely be in the groundwater zone as groundwater in the Keating Channel Precinct area has been reported as being between identification of intended haulage routes for the removal of materials and to submit the plan for approval.
+Haulage routes will be restricted to With appropriate mitigation, no adverse effects from contaminated groundwater disturbances are expected.